Haccp Training - What is Haccp?

 WORKFORCE: Staff hygiene

-METHOD: Do not encourage contact between different materials
+METHOD: Avoid contact between different materials

 -> The service?